-The Group recorded an increase in revenue from the others segment, from RMB24.0 million for last year to RMB46.3 million for the Year, representing an increase of 92.9% or RMB22.3 million.
-The increase was mainly due to the increase in average contract value of decoration projects for the Year as compared with that of last year and the revenue of RMB3.3 million derived from agency business which commenced operation in 2019.
+The Group recorded an increase in revenue from the others segment, from RMB46.3 million for last year to RMB57.4 million for the Year, representing an increase of 24.1% or RMB11.1 million.
+The increase was mainly due to the increase in revenue of decoration projects and maintenance projects for the Year as compared with that of last year.